Japexican/Horiseon/README.md

-# Horiseon website with interavtive header. also contains images as well as styling with CSS
+# Horiseon website with interactive header.
+Also contains images as well as styling with CSS